About Noble Animal Sanctuary

 Moving into adulthood Michelle continued to find solace in nature, surrounded herself with rescued dogs and cats, and settled into a career of yoga and art.
 She founded The Yoga Community and a custom art company, Chell Design.

 Greg Noble is a field surveyor by trade.
 Losing his mother at a young age instilled a deep compassion for the innocent.
-He has been a defender of animals since he can remember.
+He has been a passionate defender of animals since he can remember.

 “for every life taken too soon”